collierma/collierma.github.io/_research/research.md

 My research experience has been broad, representing the fields of `Human Robot Interaction`, `Assistive Technology`, and `Tissue Engineering`.

 -----
-### Eye Gaze Behavior in Telemanipulation of a Multi-stage Task
+### Eye Gaze Behavior in Teleoperation of a Robot in a Multi-stage Task

 *Carnegie Mellon, [HARP Lab](http://harp.ri.cmu.edu/) -- June 2018 - present*